Planning

 Please click here to view the planning decision and approved drawings on the Council's website.

 Erection of 1no single storey, two bedroom dwelling (C3) to the rear with associated works. as shown on the plan(s) and application submitted to the Council on 2 June 2021.
 REFUSED.
+Read 57 public comments on the Council's website.
 The applicant's appeal was also DISMISSED.

 6. Petitions